 In the debug session configuration screen, you can see all Rookout SDK instances running in your environment.

 To choose instances to debug, enter a filter in the "Selected Instances" textbox.
 You can filter using the following methods:

 - Process name

 For more details refer to this page: Debug Session Setup

 Connecting Source Code Repositories

-If you previously configured the environment variables discussed above (or included the .git folder in your deployed application) Rookout will automatically fetch your source code on your local machine.
-If not, you can manually connect your source code repository.
-In the debugging view, simply click the + button and select your source code repository from the list.
+If you configured the sources-related environment variables (or included the .git folder) as described above, Rookout should automatically fetch your source code.
+If not, you can manually connect to your source code repository.
+In the debugging view, click the + button and select your source code repository from the list.

-From here simply follow the steps to authenticate to your source code provider and select the repository and commit you would like to use for debugging.
+Next, follow the steps to authenticate with your source control provider and select the repository and commit you would like to use.

 For more information on source fetching, refer to the following link: Source Repos